diespinoza/arduino-node-server/README.md

 This project aims to create a webserver that 30+ ardunio devices can communicate and be controlled through simultaneously

 ## What is the problem?
-Webserver that can control, direct, and bridge the flow of data and commands between a distributed arduino bot network.
+Webserver that can control, direct, and bridge the flow of data and commands between a distributed arduino bot network of 30+ members.
 ### Relevant Context
+- University or highschool courses teach Internet of Things or distrubited networks or work from home
+- Commercial and Industrial needs for collecting data from sensors distrubuted througout a city
 - (Define circumstances.
 State the purpose.
 Define value of solution)
 ### Why this project?
  - Challenge myself
  - Learn full-stack
  - Create real application that microcontrollers can use
+ - Application I can present on my portfolio

 ## Customers & Stakeholders
 - Me and my robot friends
+- Students
+- Friends
+- Future employers
 ### Customer & Design connection
-- TODO
 ### What challenges must be overcome
+Front-end
-- Easy interface to control arduino
+ - Web Interface for the human user to controll their arduino
+ - Web API for the ardunio client
+ - Display and download of data

+Back-end
+ - Server behaviour
+ - Coordinating
 ### How does the customer interact?
-- TODO
+ - A user to controlling their arduino bot through the web interface should be able to do so without programming and compiling code.
+For example, a button interface could be used instead.
+ - Arduino to Ardunio communication cannot be controlled over the web interface, but it can be monitored
 ### What technologies and knowledge must be understoon to solve the problem?
 - What is the internet?
 - HTML.
 CSS.
 JS